Adavi654/outty-adventure-matching-app/docs/docs/backlog-ordering-rationale.md

 1. Authentication features are prioritized first, because every other feature requires user accounts.

-2. Profiles creation is prioritized next, because there is no matching without profile information.
+2. Profile creation is prioritized next, because matching with other users requires a profile.

 3. Adventure interests and preferences are prioritized before matching, because the matching engine requires information about user adventure interests and preferences.